hlmeS/itm387k/index.md

 ### Software preparation

 To do this tutorial, you will need to have some software and libraries installed on your computer.
 If you'd rather use a Unix box on Cloud9, you can skip this step read the [Using Cloud9](#using-cloud9) instructions instead.
 The following instructions are for Unix-based systems (including Mac).
-Please refer to the online documentation for doing this in Windows (Sorry, Python is the reason why I traded Windows one night for Arch Linux a few years ago before moving over to Mac.)
+Please refer to the online documentation for doing this in Windows.
+(Sorry, Python is the reason why I traded Windows one night for Arch Linux a few years ago before moving over to Mac.)

 You need to make sure that you have the following software/libraries (and their dependencies) installed on your machine:
 - [Python 2.7](https://www.python.org/download/releases/2.7/)